 The Sopranos can be looked at as one of the great works of modern surrealism, and “Funhouse” features the best dream sequences in the entire series.
 Similar episodes — such as “The Test Dream,” “Join the Club” and “Mayham” — feature a similar subconscious vibe, but none interweave the dreams into the larger tapestry quite like “Funhouse.”

 The first half of the episode finds a very sick Tony drifting in and out of reality.
-He finds himself on a snowy, Asbury Park boardwalk (looks and feels like limbo), encountering dead accomplices, fatal erections and talking fish.
-There’s also plenty of dark comedy running concurrent to the dream sequences, as the scenes are continually interrupted by Tony having to go to the bathroom to purge his system.
+He finds himself on a snowy Asbury Park boardwalk encountering dead accomplices, Dr. Melfi and talking fish.
+Despite the surreal setting, there’s also plenty of dark comedy running concurrent to the dream sequences, as the scenes are continually interrupted by Tony having to go to the bathroom to purge his system.
 Once he is back asleep, the boardwalk creaks to the sound of his gastro-rumbling.

 The imagery is unforgettable — an atmospheric, subconscious quality that is unlike anything on television, before or since (excepting, of course, Twin Peaks).
 Believably otherworldly, I’d call it; similar to Federico Fellini’s 8½ in the way we move from seamlessly from dreams to the real world and back again.

-Compared to The Sopranos‘ other surrealist installments: “The Test Dream” may be more surreal and the pairing of “Join the Club” and “Mayham” may carry more metaphysical weight, there is no moment more emotional than when a Big Pussy fish “confesses” to Tony on the boardwalk, setting up the final half-hour.
+Compared to The Sopranos‘ other surrealist installments: “The Test Dream” may be more experimental and the pairing of “Join the Club” and “Mayham” may carry more metaphysical weight, yet there is no moment more emotional than when a Big Pussy fish “confesses” to Tony on the boardwalk, setting up the final half-hour.
 Tony now realizes what must be done.

-Aside from Richie Aprile’s murder last week, The Sopranos doesn’t usually approach death as a shocking occurrence.
+Aside from Richie Aprile’s murder last week, The Sopranos doesn’t usually approach the concept of death as a shocking occurrence.
 Series creator David Chase knows that the end is inevitable for all.
 In fact, we should’ve seen it coming, as Big Pussy’s fate was already sealed by the end of “The Knight in White Satin Armor.”